How to Get a Divorce in California and Do It Successfully

 If a person is perpetually unhappy and unreasonable, nothing I wrote above applies.
 The reality is that person cannot be pleased even with a reasonable result consistent with the facts and the law.
 There are plenty of those people out there.
 We refuse to represent them.
 However, for good people who are thoughtful, objective, and want the reasonable result consistent with the facts and the law, there is great representation in our family law firm.

-Where do we start our review of divorce in California?
+Where do we start our review of divorce?

 Everything starts with knowledge.
 You must take advantage of the resources available to you and better understand the process.
 If you wish to be informed, you have to get informed.

 Our divorce and family law website provides a wealth of information on California family law.
 However, reading our website is not enough.
 Our website is not legal advice.
 It does not apply to your specific, unique situation.
 You must take the next step and interview experienced and intelligent family law attorneys like those at our firm.

 Let us get started on a comprehensive overview of California divorce.
 If you want to jump ahead, here is a list of the topics we cover in this guide.

 - Family law judge’s role during a divorce